ZhuoquanChen/Data-Science-Projects/Future_Sales_Prediction/README.md

 - Visualizations
   - sales.csv
     - Average 600 customers per day, maximum is 4500 (note that describe shows that 7388 so it should be a outlier!)
-    - Data is equally distibuted across various Days of the week (~150000 observations x 7 day = about 1.1 million observation)
+    - Data is equally distibuted across various Days of the week (about 150000 observations x 7 day = about 1.1 million observation)
     - Stores are open about 80% of the time
     - Data is equally distributed among all stores (no bias)
     - Promo #1 was running about 40% of the time